-Curiosity killed the Cat is an installation/art piece, by Lanz.
+Curiosity killed the Cat is a self generating motorised installation/art piece.
+By Lanz.
 20 x 20 x 22

 November 2013 – Leipzig, Germany King Size Galerie